cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 In this section we argue the correctness of the CCV protocol described in the [Technical Specification](./technical_specification.md), i.e., we informally prove the properties described in the [previous section](#desired-properties).

-- ***Channel Uniqueness*:** The provider chain sets the CCV channel when receiving (from the consumer chain) the first `ChanOpenConfirm` message and it marks the channel as `INVALID` when receiving any subsequent `ChanOpenConfirm` messages (cf. *Valid Blockchain*).
+- ***Channel Uniqueness*:** The provider chain sets the CCV channel when receiving (from the consumer chain) the first `ChanOpenConfirm` message and it marks the channel as `INVALID` when receiving any subsequent `ChanOpenConfirm` messages (cf. *Safe Blockchain*).
-  Similarly, the consumer chain sets the CCV channel when receiving the first `VSCPacket` and ignores any packets received on different channels (cf. *Valid Blockchain*).
+  Similarly, the consumer chain sets the CCV channel when receiving the first `VSCPacket` and ignores any packets received on different channels (cf. *Safe Blockchain*).

-- ***Channel Validity*:** Follows directly from the *Valid Blockchain* assumption.
+- ***Channel Validity*:** Follows directly from the *Safe Blockchain* assumption.

-- ***Channel Order*:** The provider chain accepts only ordered channels when receiving a `ChanOpenTry` message (cf. *Valid Blockchain*).
+- ***Channel Order*:** The provider chain accepts only ordered channels when receiving a `ChanOpenTry` message (cf. *Safe Blockchain*).
-  Similarly, the consumer chain accepts only ordered channels when receiving `ChanOpenInit` messages (cf. *Valid Blockchain*).
+  Similarly, the consumer chain accepts only ordered channels when receiving `ChanOpenInit` messages (cf. *Safe Blockchain*).
   Thus, the property follows directly from the fact that the CCV channel is ordered.

 - ***Channel Liveness*:** The property follows from the *Correct Relayer* assumption.

-- ***Validator Update To VSC Validity***: The provider CCV module provides only VSCs that contain validator updates obtained from the Staking module, i.e., by calling the `GetValidatorUpdates()` method (cf. *Valid Blockchain*).
+- ***Validator Update To VSC Validity***: The provider CCV module provides only VSCs that contain validator updates obtained from the Staking module, i.e., by calling the `GetValidatorUpdates()` method (cf. *Safe Blockchain*).
   Furthermore, these validator updates were applied to the validator set of the provider chain (cf. *Validator Update Provision*).

 - ***Validator Update To VSC Order***: We prove the property through contradiction.
   Given two validator updates `U1` and `U2`, with `U1` occurring on the provider chain before `U2`, we assume `U2` is included in a provided VSC before `U1`.
   However, `U2` could not have been obtained by the provider CCV module before `U1` (cf. *Validator Update Provision*).
-  Thus, the provider CCV module could not have provided a VSC that contains `U2` before a VSC that contains `U1` (cf. *Valid Blockchain*), which contradicts the initial assumption.
+  Thus, the provider CCV module could not have provided a VSC that contains `U2` before a VSC that contains `U1` (cf. *Safe Blockchain*), which contradicts the initial assumption.

-- ***Validator Update To VSC Liveness***: The provider CCV module eventually provides to all consumer chains VSCs containing all validator updates obtained from the provider Staking module (cf. *Valid Blockchain*).
+- ***Validator Update To VSC Liveness***: The provider CCV module eventually provides to all consumer chains VSCs containing all validator updates obtained from the provider Staking module (cf. *Safe Blockchain*, *Life Blockchain*).
   Thus, it is sufficient to prove that every update of a validator in the validator set of the provider chain MUST eventually be obtained from the provider Staking module.
   We prove this through contradiction.
-Given a validator update `U` that is applied to the validator set of the provider chain at the end of a block `B` with timestamp `ts(B)`, we assume `U` is never obtained by the provider CCV module.
+Given a validator update `U` that is applied to the validator set of the provider chain at the end of a block `B` with timestamp `t`, we assume `U` is never obtained by the provider CCV module.
-  However, there is a time `t >= ts(B)` when the provider CCV module tries to obtain a new batch of validator updates from the provider Staking module (cf. liveness property guaranteed by *Valid Blockchain*).
+  However, at time `t`, the provider CCV module tries to obtain a new batch of validator updates from the provider Staking module (cf. *Safe Blockchain*).
   Thus, this batch of validator updates MUST contain all validator updates applied to the validator set of the provider chain at the end of block `B`, including `U` (cf. *Validator Update Provision*), which contradicts the initial assumption.

 - ***Apply VSC Validity*:** The property follows from the following two assertions.
-  - The consumer chain only applies VSCs received in `VSCPacket`s through the CCV channel (cf. *Valid Blockchain*).
+  - The consumer chain only applies VSCs received in `VSCPacket`s through the CCV channel (cf. *Safe Blockchain*).
-  - The provider chain only sends `VSCPacket`s containing provided VSCs (cf. *Valid Blockchain*).
+  - The provider chain only sends `VSCPacket`s containing provided VSCs (cf. *Safe Blockchain*).

 - ***Apply VSC Order*:** We prove the property through contradiction.
   Given two VSCs `vsc1` and `vsc2` such that the provider chain provides `vsc1` before `vsc2`, we assume the consumer chain applies the validator updates included in `vsc2` before the validator updates included in `vsc1`.
   The following sequence of assertions leads to a contradiction.
-  - The provider chain could not have sent a `VSCPacket` `P2` containing `vsc2` before a `VSCPacket` `P1` containing `vsc1` (cf. *Valid Blockchain*).
+  - The provider chain could not have sent a `VSCPacket` `P2` containing `vsc2` before a `VSCPacket` `P1` containing `vsc1` (cf. *Safe Blockchain*).
   - The consumer chain could not have received `P2` before `P1` (cf. *Channel Order*).
-  - Given the *Valid Blockchain* assumption, we distinguish two cases.
+  - Given the *Safe Blockchain* assumption, we distinguish two cases.
     - First, the consumer chain receives `P1` during block `B1` and `P2` during block `B2` (with `B1` < `B2`).
     Then, it applies the validator updates included in `vsc1` at the end of `B1` and the validator updates included in `vsc2` at the end of `B2` (cf. *Validator Update Inclusion*), which contradicts the initial assumption.
     - Second, the consumer chain receives both `P1` and `P2` during the same block.
     Then, it applies the validator updates included in both `vsc1` and `vsc2` at the end of the block.
     Thus, it could not have apply the validator updates included in `vsc2` before.

-- ***Apply VSC Liveness*:** The provider chain eventually sends over the CCV channel a `VSCPacket` containing `vsc` (cf. *Valid Blockchain*).
+- ***Apply VSC Liveness*:** The provider chain eventually sends over the CCV channel a `VSCPacket` containing `vsc` (cf. *Safe Blockchain*, *Life Blockchain*).
   As a result, the consumer chain eventually receives this packet (cf. *Channel Liveness*).
-  Then, the consumer chain aggregates all received VSCs at the end of the block and applies all the aggregated updates (cf. *Valid Blockchain*).
+  Then, the consumer chain aggregates all received VSCs at the end of the block and applies all the aggregated updates (cf. *Safe Blockchain*, *Life Blockchain*).
   As a result, the consumer chain applies all validator updates in `vsc` (cf. *Validator Update Inclusion*).

 - ***Register Maturity Validity***: The property follows from the following sequence of assertions.
-  - The provider chain only registers VSC maturity notifications when receiving on the CCV channel acknowledgements of `VSCPacket`s (cf. *Valid Blockchain*).
+  - The provider chain only registers VSC maturity notifications when receiving on the CCV channel acknowledgements of `VSCPacket`s (cf. *Safe Blockchain*).
   - The provider chain receives on the CCV channel only packets sent by the consumer chain (cf. *Channel Validity*).
-  - The consumer chain only acknowledges `VSCPacket`s that it receives on the CCV channel (cf. *Valid Blockchain*).
+  - The consumer chain only acknowledges `VSCPacket`s that it receives on the CCV channel (cf. *Safe Blockchain*).
   - The consumer chain receives on the CCV channel only packets sent by the provider chain (cf. *Channel Validity*).
-  - The provider chain only sends `VSCPacket`s containing provided VSCs (cf. *Valid Blockchain*).
+  - The provider chain only sends `VSCPacket`s containing provided VSCs (cf. *Safe Blockchain*).

 - ***Register Maturity Timeliness*:** We prove the property through contradiction.
   Given a VSC `vsc` provided by the provider chain to the consumer chain, we assume that the provider chain registers a maturity notification of `vsc` before `UnbondingPeriod` has elapsed on the consumer chain since the consumer chain applied `vsc`.
   The following sequence of assertions leads to a contradiction.
-  - The provider chain could not have register a maturity notification of `vsc` before receiving on the CCV channel an acknowledgements of a `VSCPacket` `P` with `P.updates = C` (cf. *Valid Blockchain*).
+  - The provider chain could not have register a maturity notification of `vsc` before receiving on the CCV channel an acknowledgements of a `VSCPacket` `P` with `P.updates = C` (cf. *Safe Blockchain*).
   - The provider chain could not have received an acknowledgement of `P` on the CCV channel before the consumer chain sent it (cf. *Channel Validity*).
-  - The consumer chain could not have sent an acknowledgement of `P` before at least `UnbondingPeriod` has elapsed since receiving `P` on the CCV channel (cf. *Valid Blockchain*).
+  - The consumer chain could not have sent an acknowledgement of `P` before at least `UnbondingPeriod` has elapsed since receiving `P` on the CCV channel (cf. *Safe Blockchain*).
   Note that since time is measured in terms of the block time, the time of receiving `P` is the same as the time of applying `vsc`.
   - The consumer chain could not have received `P` on the CCV channel before the provider chain sent it (cf. *Channel Validity*).
   - The provider chain could not have sent `P` before providing `vsc`.